Jimce-Music/jimce/README.md

 ## Hosting Jimce

-Currently, Jimce is not ready to hot yet.
-But when it is, we will provide a docker-compose.yml file for you to get started in seconds.
+Currently, Jimce is not ready to host.
+But when it will be, we will provide a docker-compose.yml file for you to get started in seconds.

 ## Developing